-- Attending class four days per week, Monday through Thursday. - Checking email/voicemail messages regularly and communicating with the faculty. - Attending class/lab when scheduled. - Completing assignments as presented by the faculty.
+- Attending class four days per week, Monday through Thursday. - Checking email/voicemail messages regularly and communicating with the faculty. - > Attending class/lab when scheduled, and discussing scheduling issues with faculty in a timely manner - > Completing assignments as presented by the faculty.
+Provide communication to faculty when behind in pacing